jebbdomingo/budget-buddy-app/README.md

 ### Budget Movement

 Flexibility is valuable in the world of finance.
-In Budget Buddy, you can move money between envelopes as you see fit. e.g. Grocery envelope needs a boost and you have available money lying in another envelope, you can move the amount needed from that envelope to cover your need in the Grocery.
+In Budget Buddy, you can move money between envelopes as you see fit. e.g. Grocery envelope needs a boost and you have available money lying in another envelope, you can move the amount required from that envelope to cover your need in the Grocery.

 ![Moves](https://github.com/user-attachments/assets/2c0c4428-9a78-42b6-afa1-aabefe5baab3)